jordan-vastag/state-restorer/README.md

 ./scripts/docker-start.sh
 ```

-This will build images and run containers for the frontend and backend on port 8443 with nginx:
+This will build images and run containers for the frontend, backend, and nginx.

 - Frontend: [http://localhost:8443](http://localhost:8443)
 - Backend: [http://localhost:8443/api/docs](http://localhost:8443/api/docs)